TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - choose default audio device from settings

-- fix warmup time to match the normal one

 - GIF determinism: Note that to preserve determinism while resources aren't fully loaded,
     - gif frames would need to be serialized
         - which would prevent nicely reloading them